About Rachel

 Rachel Dickstein is a director, writer and choreographer of opera, theatre, and dance-based performance.

-Rachel founded the Obie-winning theatre company Ripe Time over twenty years ago, to develop and produce ensemble-based, embodied adaptations from literature.
-The company has received commissions from Arizona State University Gammage, BAM, Center Theatre Group, and Annenberg Center for the Performing Arts.
-Recent work includes the world premieres of Compass (ASU Gammage), Haruki Murakami’s SLEEP (BAM Next Wave Festival, Yale Rep, Annenberg), THE WORLD IS ROUND (BAM-Fisher, Obie Award), SEPTIMUS AND CLARISSA (Drama Desk, Drama League nominations, Baruch Performing Arts Center) FIRE THROWS (based on Antigone) at 3LD, INNOCENTS (based on Edith Wharton's THE HOUSE OF MIRTH, BETROTHED (based on stories by Jhumpa Lahiri, Chekhov and S. Ansky) at the original Ohio Theatre.
+Rachel founded the Obie-winning theatre company Ripe Time twenty five years ago, to develop and produce ensemble-based, embodied adaptations from literature.
+The company has received commissions from BAM, Arizona State University Gammage, Center Theatre Group, and Annenberg Center for the Performing Arts.
+Recent work includes the world premieres of COMPASS (ASU Gammage), Haruki Murakami’s SLEEP (BAM Next Wave Festival, Yale Rep, Annenberg), THE WORLD IS ROUND (BAM-Fisher, Obie Award), SEPTIMUS AND CLARISSA (Drama Desk, Drama League nominations, Baruch Performing Arts Center) FIRE THROWS (based on Antigone) at 3LD, INNOCENTS (based on Edith Wharton's THE HOUSE OF MIRTH, BETROTHED (based on stories by Jhumpa Lahiri, Chekhov and S. Ansky) at the original Ohio Theatre.

 Background image from Sleep at BAM with Jiehae Park, Saori Tsukada, Photo by Max Gordon.